AgarwalManas/draft-app/README.md

-The following app was created by through - www.appypie.com and was tested on - https://testobject.com and https://console.monkop.com
+The following app was created by through - www.appypie.com.

+It was tested on - https://testobject.com and https://console.monkop.com.